 There’s definitely a lot of desire to expand online casino gambling into new states, both on the part of the industry and on the part of lawmakers.
 However, when predicting this year, I felt there was still too much distraction from the pandemic, sports betting launches, and the midterms.
 I’m more hopeful for the chances of something succeeding in 2023.

 That said, no single state looks to me like a favorite to do so.
-New York, Illinois, and Indiana are the three that will almost definitely try, but each has some hurdles that it would have to overcome.
-Still, though each is individually an underdog, I think they collectively have about an even money chance of producing a success story.
+Despite the challenges, the three biggest prospects are for the introduction of legal New York, Indiana, and Illinois online casinos.
+Although each state is individually an underdog, I think they collectively have about an even money chance of producing a success story.

 At the same time, my gut says we might see a dark horse emerge in the race this year.
 Virtually every state is hurting for tax revenue, online sports betting has been paying dividends, and legal online casinos aren’t as new and scary to the US public as they were before the pandemic.
 There are 44 states without online casinos at the moment, which means a lot of chances for one to spring a random surprise on us.

 Prediction No. 2: The Courts Won’t Save PredictIt